wikiwyrhead/wikiwyrhead/README.md

 - 🛠️ Integrated **Gutenberg blocks + Elementor widgets** for real-world use
 - 🔐 Implemented **secure forms and fields** using ACF, SCF, and more
 - 🌱 SEO-optimized websites that actually rank
-- 🌍 Migrated full WordPress stacks from GoDaddy to Hostinger CLI
+- 🌍 Migrated full WordPress stacks from GoDaddy to Hostinger

 ---